bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 **Event based refreshing of data:**
 You may also trigger the refresh of the provider function by emitting the event `table::refresh` on `$oot` with the single argument being the `id` of your `b-table`.
+You must have a unique ID on your table for this to work.

 ```js
     this.$root.$emit('table::refresh', 'my-table');